 Sign up for the Newsletter, because the stuff in the newsletter will not be listed here on the site or the blog.

-Good color combinations to try with waterbeads4plants are as varied as your decorating needs with 11 available colors.
+Good color combinations to try with waterbeads4plants are as varied as your decorating needs with 10 available colors and clear.
 You can have a rainbow of colors burst from all your flower pots or any glass that you want to add pizzazz to.
-They are great in any decor and you can mix colors together or stay […]Read More →
+They are great in any decor and you can mix colors together […]Read More →

 The question was posed, so here starts the test.
 I know aloe is a very hardy plant that does very well in high water areas so my theory is it will do great in WaterBeads.
 I haven’t thought about doing it till I was asked the question as I have tons of it in my […]Read More →